 After publishing his influential book in 1994 on Shakespeare and the Law — Kill all the Lawyers?
 (Princeton U. Press) — Dan was invited to participate in several moot courts based on Shakespeare’s plays.
 Over the years, Dan has both defended Hamlet and later prosecuted him, represented Shylock and in another moot court represented his nemesis Antonio, and once represented King Lear in an effort to recover the gifts given to his daughters Goneril and Regan when Lear arguably lacked the required mental capacity.
 Dan’s Shakespeare moot courts have taken place at the New York City Bar Association (N.Y.
 Times, Oct.
 18, 1994), the Shakespeare Society (N.Y.
 Times, Nov.
 17, 2004), Yale Law School, Cardozo Law School, Hofstra Law School, and Weill Cornell Medical College.

-During the Vietnam era, Dan served on active duty in the U.S. Army from 1969-71 with the First Armored Division and the First Cavalry Division.
+During the Vietnam era, Dan served in the U.S. Army for six years, from 1969-75, and was on active duty from 1969-71 with the First Armored Division and the First Cavalry Division.
 He was a legal clerk on the prosecution team in the 1970 My Lai Massacre court-martial of one of Lt.
 William Calley’s platoon sergeants.
 While in the Army, Dan wrote two articles, later published in the Yale Law Journal, on military law and the My Lai case.
 Both articles were cited by the courts, one by the U.S. Supreme Court.
 At the end of his tour of duty, Specialist Fifth Class Kornstein was awarded the Army Commendation Medal for “exceptionally meritorious service.”

 - Successfully represented a prominent sculptor (Winston Chruchill’s grandaughter) who sued because a number of her original sculptures were broken while in the care and custody of defendants.
 After discovery and mediation, the matter settled favorably.
 Sandys v.
 Inson Dubois Wood LLC (Sup Ct.
 N.Y.
 Co.
 2017).